Licious: How it is Emerging as a One-Stop Platform for Fresh Meat & Sea Food

 The company has enjoyed a repeat purchase rate of 90% and continues to enjoy the same.
 Licious further takes pride in the fact that the company has successfully served more than 2 million unique customers during the past year.

-Licious opened its first offline store in Bengaluru in June 2022 and is looking forward to be profitable in the next 12-18 months.
+Licious opened its first offline store in Bengaluru in June 2022 and is looking forward to being profitable in the next 12-18 months.

-• It process over 1.2 millions order every month.
+• It processes over 1.2 million orders every month.

 Licious Financials